 By dint of good care and attention, you baby has grown.
-In fact, he grew so much that is he almost as tall as you are, if not taller and he eats like eight in order to do so.
+In fact, he grew so much that is he almost as tall as you are, if not taller and he eats for eight in order to do so.
 Maybe he needs a razor, maybe she needs a bra and you can now see what kind of adult you have been raising.
 You would be in a very good mood today if your child did not just insult you.
 Or maybe he protested against one of your very reasonable decisions.

-From time to time, you wonder if things will get better over time and if you will ever see the wonderful relationship you always had again.
+You wonder if things will get better over time and if you will ever see the wonderful relationship you always had again.
 Here are a few answers to smile again during this difficult and ungrateful teenage crisis.

-Even if some teenagers go through this period without much anger, if not for a few rough patches during which they meant to change some rules that were not adapted to their age, others are often in opposition and try to provoke their parents by being as arrogant as possible.
+Even if some teenagers go through this period without much anger, if not for a few rough patches during which they want to change some rules that were not adapted to their age, others are often in opposition and try to provoke their parents by being as arrogant as possible.

 Of course, many parents have difficulty accepting that their children reply with so little care and refuse to do what they ask of them.
 I will not try to make it look easy, it is annoying, humiliating and stressful because you feel like you are losing control and are no longer capable of keeping your children safe at a moment when they are taking more and more risks.